 As the table reveals, the inability of the writer is a mechanical strength.
 For example, the machine runs and reacts very fast, with high precision, and can complete multiple tasks, including complex tasks, in the same two simple steps.
 It is especially suitable for repetitive work.

-Chart 1.1 Strengths and weaknesses of human capabilities compared to machines
+Chart 1.1 Strengths and weaknesses of human capabilities

 design and environmental design, a combination of design and behavioural science.
 It brings a new value to the design community that if architects and designers leave a detailed understanding of the environment and the people who use the product, design will eventually fail.